Hebert-Poteat technique: Evolution of the method

 The development of this method first occurred in 1972 when the National Hurricane Center (NHC) took into account the short life span of subtropical cyclones and released marine statements on those systems rather than assigning extended forecasts and tropical cyclone names.
 This sparked a tasked conference due to the inapplicability of the Dvorak technique toward these storms in 1973.
 In this conference, papers were presented by Hebert and another unknown author which explained the developmental cycle and anatomy of subtropical cyclones respectively.

 After the conference, numerous satellite meteorologists examined digitized structures in the months of May to November for the years 1968 to 1974 for all cloud systems north of 20 degrees latitude which gave any possible probability for a circulation center.
 Another meteorologist in NHC examined the surface analyses for the same period of time without any supplemental satellite imagery for all low pressure systems in the same latitudes.
-These data analysis sets were then combined for cyclones whose winds reached gale force before becoming a tropical storm system to develop a criteria for estimating subtropical cyclone intensity.
+These data analysis sets were then combined for cyclones whose winds reached gale force before becoming a tropical storm system to develop criteria for estimating subtropical cyclone intensity.